By Richard Conn

 Improve the quality of products

 Given the above, it shouldn’t surprise you that it also means you’ll have better products.
 Being able to take your pick of the top talent means your team is going to be filled with smart, highly-trained developers.
 That means whatever they produce is going to be of a high-calibre.
 Remote work also allows people to take the lead in their specialist areas.
 If you’ve got an expert in the UK who you think would really help your team in Spain, it’s easy to put them in touch.
-Thanks to conference video solutions, they can connect quickly over the internet, working together to solve whatever challenges they face.
+Thanks to big and small business phone providers with conference video solutions, they can connect quickly over the internet, working together to solve whatever challenges they face.
 Far better than having to fly them out!

 Naturally, with a remote development team, there are not the same costs for hiring out office space or facilities.
 While you do need to factor in the cost of communications software, and potential hardware expenses if you plan to provide equipment, it’s still likely to be less than rent!
 Other cost reductions include the lack of extended travel, office cleaning services, and catering.